Bharti277/next-demo/README.md

 # NextJs Project

-A Project which created dynamic data using slug
+A Project which creates dynamic data using slug,
 Go through blog and create new blog everytime

 ## API Reference